justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/introduction-to-liferay-commerce/README.md

 * ML Powered Recommendations and Alerts
 * APIs and Integrations

 Just want to get started?
-Launch Liferay Commerce in as long as it takes to brew a cup of coffee with our [Quick Start Guide](../../../installation-and-upgrades/quick-start-guide/README.md).
+Launch Liferay Commerce in five minutes or less with our [Quick Start Guide](../../../installation-and-upgrades/quick-start-guide/README.md).

 ## Modern Storefront Pages and Content Management

 Liferay Commerce includes a wide range of tools for setting up a storefront.
 New search tools, for instance, are designed specifically for product catalogs, while customizable widgets make it easy to add common UI elements—such as Checkout and View Cart—to a page.
-Click to learn more about [Building a Storefront](../../content/pages/creating-your-storefront/README.md).
+Learn more about [Building a Storefront](../../content/pages/creating-your-storefront/README.md).

 <img src="./images/01.png" width="700px">

 ## Multi-Channel Catalog and Product Information Management

-Liferay Commerce contains a catalog management system that supports a variety of [product types](../../catalog/creating-and-managing-products/product-types/introduction-to-product-types/README.md).
-The catalog stores a wide range of product data—[product options](../../catalog/creating-and-managing-products/customizing-your-product-with-product-options/README.md), [pricing](../../catalog/managing-price/introduction-to-product-pricing-methods/README.md), [images](../../catalog/creating-and-managing-products/product-information/product-images/README.md), [specifications](../../catalog/creating-and-managing-products/product-information/specifications/README.md)—and makes it readily available to a distribution channel of choice.
+Liferay Commerce contains a catalog management system that supports a variety of [product types](../../catalog/creating-and-managing-products/product-types/introduction-to-product-types/README.md) and stores a wide range of product data.
+[Product options](../../catalog/creating-and-managing-products/customizing-your-product-with-product-options/README.md), [pricing](../../catalog/managing-price/introduction-to-product-pricing-methods/README.md), [images](../../catalog/creating-and-managing-products/product-information/product-images/README.md), and [specifications](../../catalog/creating-and-managing-products/product-information/specifications/README.md) are a few examples.
+Products then are readily available to a distribution channel of choice.

 <img src="./images/02.png" width="700px">